Duwaynef/MLM2PRO-BT-APP/README.md

 ](https://ko-fi.com/D1D8VL7RV)

 ## HOW TO USE APP
-The main requirement is that you have a Rapsodo subscription for third party apps, **no other subscriptions are nessicary**.
+The main requirement is that you have a Rapsodo subscription for third party apps, **no other subscriptions are necessary**.

 Open Rapsodo MLM2PRO app, go to play, select third party, and authorize Awesome golf. **This does not require a Awesome Golf subscription**.